Why you should visit Málaga? 5 reasons

 We spent 8 days in Málaga, which was the perfect amount of time for us.
 We explored the city’s highlights, ate amazing food, took two unforgettable day trips, soaked up plenty of sunshine, chilled on the beach, and wandered around the harbour marvelling at the gigantic yachts.

 While you can easily explore Malaga’s must-see attractions in 2-3 days, staying for a week or even up to 8 days is a great idea.
-This allows you to truly soak up the city’s vibe without rushing and have time for day trips.
+This allows you to truly soak up the city’s vibe without rushing and you will also have time for some day trips.

 A beautifull panorama view of the city of Málaga, its harbour, the sparkling Mediterranean Sea and iconic landmarks like the majestic Málaga Cathedral and the historic Alcazaba fortress.
 Photograph by Joyce Spierenburg.